 Speech can have different impact depending on how the listener responds to it.
 If I tell you the readers of this blog posting to go kill an elephant, most of you will think I am crazy and only the craziest of you will actually follow my command.
 In a situation like that, it will be very unfair to hold the speaker responsible for the elephant killing.
 In a field of tort law, if someone runs a gas station and someone throws a lit cigarett butt into a gas dispenser hose causing an explosion, the gas station will be not be held responsible.
 It will be fair to hold the speaker responsible for the impact of the speech only if the speaker had reason to believe that his or her command would actually incite people into action.

 Another example: people use epithets to show affection among a homogeneous group of people.
-Blacks use the term “nigger” to one another in friendly settings.
-Women “bitch”.
+African Americans use the n-word to one another in friendly settings.
+Women the b-word.
 Depending on the context, “one’s vulgarity may be another’s lyric”.
+Who speaks the same word to whom when and where has a strong determinative force on the impact that speech can have.

 Speech is interactive in a sense that the impact results from interaction between speech and the listener.
 Action, meaning physical action as opposed to communicative action, which is speech, is not interactive because the act of killing an elephant already includes the impact, that is the death of an elephant.